eliyetres/lt2316-ht19-a2/README.md

 ### Pre processing

 In the pre processing, the paragraphs are first selected by their speech tags and from that the speaker names are extracted.
 The speeches for the "nospeaker" which is the parliament's President speaking are also included.
 Then for every sentence, the  boundary SAME was added to all sentences when the speaker does not change.
 For every new speech, a list is kept of the current and previous speaker to check if it's they're the same, and popping the list for each new speaker name in the speech tag.
-If the speaker changes, the boundary is set to `CHANGE`, if not it stays SAME.
+If the speaker changes, the boundary is set to `CHANGE`, if not it stays `SAME`.
 The text is split into training, test and validation files and saved to `.csv`.
 The sentences and boundaries were written to a csv file in the format: \
 Sentence1 | Sentence2 | Boundary